sonocotta/raspberry-media-center/README.md

 Amped Raspberry Hat is the lightweight implementation of the same DAC and power circuitry in a Hat shape.
 Following the same pattern, the 1X version is a single DAC+AMP combo that will work with every Pi, while 2X is a Raspberry Pi 5 specialty that can drive 4 channels independently.
 2X boards use 4-layer PCBs to ensure good signal protection to keep noise low.

 Originally, amps could be shut down using GPIO pins, but in the latter version of the board, I removed that functionality.
-The reason is that TPA3116 doesn't have a dedicated MUTE pin, and I was using SHDN pin for that purpose.
+The reason is that TPA3110 doesn't have a dedicated MUTE pin, and I was using SHDN pin for that purpose.
 Changing the voltage on that pin created a pop sound, no matter how slowly I changed the voltage.
 I'm planning to switch to a more modern TPA32XX series going forward to solve this issue.

-The benefit of having DAC and AMP separated is the ability to fiddle with the audio in the middle, so I'm looking to implement volume and tone controls available on the front panel, as well as a tone correction button.
-I'm thinking of pumping the visual with the LED matrix or a small OLED screen, which requires mastering certain mechanical tasks.
-Long story short, this is a work in progress.
+As of end of 2025, I'm working on a upgarded version of the Amped Hat, that uses newer and more capable TPA3128 amp.
+There are few benefits that new amp brings

+- It is much more efficient (about twice less heat with the same output power, compared to TPA3110), so board can sustain higher power for longer
+- It has true MUTE pin, that can be connected to Pi and shut down output driver when no audio is playing
+- It can be powered from 5V source, so if you're not looking for maximum power, you can use smaller power source
+- Being an newerdesign, It has better audio quality.
+I can't hear it, but people say it sounds much better

 ## Loud Raspberry Pi Media Center and Hats